TanStack/router/docs/src/pages/docs/api.md

 export type Router<TGenerics extends PartialGenerics = DefaultGenerics> =
   // The resolved options used in the router RouterProps<TGenerics> & {
-    // The current transition of location + matches that has been successfully matched and loaded
+    // The current transition state of location + matches that has been successfully matched and loaded
-    transition: Transition<TGenerics>
+    state: TransitionState<TGenerics>
-    // The next/pending transition of location + matches that is being matched and loaded nextTransition?: Transition<TGenerics>
+    // The next/pending transition state of location + matches that is being matched and loaded pending?: TransitionState<TGenerics>
   }

-export type Transition<TGenerics> = {
+export type TransitionState<TGenerics> = {
   status: 'pending' | 'ready'
   location: Location<TGenerics>
   matches: Match<TGenerics>[]